DontDoThat21/RemoteLink/README.md

 ## 🤝 Contributing

-We welcome contributions to RemoteLink!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Contributions are welcome to RemoteLink!
+Please see [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Workflow